-Detect when users are out of office via their Slack status, and choose whether the app asks you each time, skips them automatically, or stays out of the way.
+Detect when users are out of office via their Slack status, customize which emojis trigger detection, and choose whether the app asks you each time, skips them automatically, or stays out of the way.

 What is Out-Of-Office Detection?